labgem/PPanGGOLiN/docs/user/RGP/rgpOutputs.md

 |border1| Comma-separated list of gene families of the 1st border.|
 |border2| Comma-separated list of gene families of the 2nd border.|

-As there can be some variation in the borders, some spots will have multiple borders and as such multiple lines in this file.
+Since there can be some variation in the borders, some spots will have multiple borders and thus multiple lines in this file.
 The sum of the number for each spot_id should be exactly the number of RGPs in the spot.

 The flag `--borders` also creates a file call `border_protein_genes.fasta` that are the protein sequences of the gene family found in borders.